 the demand for the job.

 Starting salaries for qualified environmental consultants tend to be between £22,000 and £25,000 a year.
 With experience, this can rise to around £35,000 a year.
-Higher salaries are possible with postgraduate qualifications.
-Principal consultants can earn up to £55,000 a year.
+Senior consultants with five to ten year's experience can earn up to £45,000.
+Principal consultants can earn around £60,000 a year.

 You would work in an office doing desk research and writing reports.